SAVI - Volunteer / Intern Service

 Indian visa regulations impose specific conditions for volunteer participation in Auroville projects and activities.
 Carrying a visa matching the intention of the India-visit is essential.
 If you are non-Indian and you would like to volunteer in Auroville, Savi requests you to get into touch well in advance of your arrival (2 – 6 months).
 Savi can advise you on the correct procedures on obtaining a visa.

-For information, registration and updating, Volunteers can come to our office.
+For information, registration and updating, Volunteers are requested to visit our office at the Town Hall.

 Study in AurovilleA Dedicated WebsiteEvery year, hundreds of students, interns, volunteers & researchers come to Auroville from around the world in search of an adventurous learning journey.
 Auroville offers plenty of short programmes ranging from one or two days workshops to programmes lasting many weeks or months.